ItRemainsConsistent/itremainsconsistent.gitlab.io/documents.md

 ## Posters

+- 2026-07-27.
+Higher Categories for the Working Mathematician: ["An axiomatic cheatsheet for graphical calculus"](/files/2026-07-27-poster-hcftwm-v1.0.pdf).
 - 2025-10-21.
 XIII EJT: ["A brief introduction to graphical calculus"](/files/2025-10-21-poster-ejt25-v1.2.pdf).
 (2026-01-14: Updated the poster with some corrections.
 Outdated conference version [also available](/files/2025-10-21-poster-ejt25-v1.1.pdf)).

 ## Miscellaneous stuff